Skip to main content

 Degree Linking

 • If your district tracks Highly Qualified Teachers by position, complete these pages as needed.
-The position you entered will be saved when you click Finish in the Degree Linking page.
+The position you entered will be saved when you select Finish in the Degree Linking page.

-• If your district does not track Highly Qualified Teachers by position, you can click Back three times to skip through these pages.
+• If your district does not track Highly Qualified Teachers by position, you can select Back three times to skip through these pages.

 1. Select Human Resources > Entry & Processing > Position Control > Position Control to display the Position Control page.

-2. In the Search Criteria section, enter criteria identifying the records to list, and then click Find.
+2. In the Search Criteria section, enter criteria identifying the records to list, and then select Find.
 To run an advanced search, use the Advanced button.

-3. Select the position record to update, and then click OK.
+3. Select the position record to review, and then select OK.

-5. To link the position to qualifications, certifications, requirements, or degrees, use the corresponding buttons in the Position section.
+4. To link the position to qualifications, certifications, requirements, or degrees, use the corresponding actions in the Action Bar.

 Deleting position records